abdulrahman-haroon/abdulrahman-haroon/README.md

 ### Hi there, I'm Abdul Rahman 👋

-## I'm a Software Engineer Student, Developer, and programming enthusiast!
+## I'm a Software Engineer Student, Developer, and Programming Enthusiast!

 - 🔭 I’m currently working on a building apps!
 - 🌱 I’m currently learning JavaScript